kcvinker/Winforms/README.md

 ## Note
 To enable visual styles for your application, you need to use a manifest file.
 Here you can see a **app.exe.manifest** file in this repo.
-You can copy poste it in your project folder.
+You can copy paste it in your project folder.
 Then rename it.
 The name must be your exe file's name.
 Here in my case, my exe file is **app.exe**.
 So my manifest file's name is **app.exe.manifest**.
 However, you can use a reource file and put an entry for this manifest file in it.
 Then you can compile the app with the manifest data embedded into your exe.